carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 4. We can finish instruction enumeration in 3 cases:

    4.1.
 We reached the end of both left and right basic-blocks.
-We didn't exit on steps 1-3, so contents is equal, return 0.
+We didn't exit on steps 1-3, so contents are equal, return 0.

    4.2.
 We have reached the end of the left basic-block.
 Return -1.

    4.3.
-Return 1 (the end of the right basic block).
+Return 1 (we reached the end of the right basic block).

 cmpGEP
 ------